• Go to app

 Choose from dozens of different kimonos

-Hiring a kimono doesn’t just mean slipping on a robe; you will be provided with the whole kit, including socks, undershirt, obi and sandals and assisted in dressing so that you look the part.
+Renting a kimono doesn’t just mean slipping on a robe; you will be provided with the whole kit, including socks, undershirt, obi, and sandals and someone to assist in dressing you up so that you look the part.

-Think only the ladies get their fun wearing a kimono in Japan?
-In the coastal area of Ishikawa, men, women and children can all experience this tradition.
-VASARA in the capital Kanazawa has different offerings available to suit gender preferences!
+Think only the ladies get their fun wearing a Japanese kimono?
+In the coastal area of Ishikawa, men, women, and children can all experience this tradition.
+VASARA in Kanazawa has many variations available to suit gender preferences!

 Insta-worthy moment: With its patchwork-like rock walls and historical sentimentality, Kanazawa creates an interesting backdrop and another cultural experience not to be missed.